EticaAI/urn-resolver/README.md

 > While most reverse proxies (such as Cloudflare even without paid load balance plans) will try next node if the entire source server is offline (e.g. rebooting) at least user browsers such as Chrome will also automatically check the next IP if they receive an 5xx server error (even if the server is online, but your app is failing).
 This _poor's man load balancing_ works, but is a last resort.
 It cannot cope if 1/3 (1 out of 3 nodes) or 1/2 (50% of your nodes) are online and (worst) reply 200 OK, but content is "welcome to nginx" / "welcome to apache".

-#### Your first production single node (recommended)

-Use the same strategy for the high-availability cluster, but with a single node.

-This strategy is simpler to keep online in particular if the number of requests is not able to be worth the trouble to keep load balancers.

 ## The URN Resolver conventions/specifications